polipones/pod-hugo-main-website/content/freetime-activities/pod-o-games/index.en.md

 Administrators: [Contacts]({{< ref "/contacts/index.md#pod-o-games" >}})

 Pod-O-Games is a room dedicated to gamers and movie projections located in A block ground floor.
-There is PS4 with VR, Nintendo Switch and Oculus Quest 2.
+There is PS5 pro with VR, Nintendo Switch and Oculus Quest 2.
 To name a few, for NS we have Mariokart Deluxe, The Legend of Zelda: Breath of the Wild, Pokemon Shield.
-For PS4 we have the Mafia trilogy, Red Dead Redemption II, Fifa 19 and for VR we have Superhot, Beat Saber or Gran Turismo.
+For PS5 we have the Mafia trilogy, Red Dead Redemption II, Fifa 19 and for VR we have Superhot, Beat Saber or Gran Turismo.

 Complete list of games is available here: [List of games in Pod-O-Games](https://docs.google.com/spreadsheets/d/1phOHMROVxxTxeW7Mb42GiSauZvgN8igJ/edit?usp=sharing&ouid=117724603632223801997&rtpof=true&sd=true).